adam-gipril/chef-scheduler/README.md

 #### Nodemon launched with VSCode debugger

 A VSCode debugger configuration named "Launch via NPM" is available.
-This configuration, when run, executes `npm run start:watch`, with the VSCode debugger attached to the process.
+This configuration, when run, executes `npm run start:watch` with the VSCode debugger attached to the process.
 Breakpoints and Logpoints can be set in the left gutter of the VSCode editor.
 Read [here](https://code.visualstudio.com/docs/editor/debugging#_debug-actions) for more information on the VSCode debugger.

 #### VSCode debugger attached to running Nodemon process, or running, built Node process

-In addition to the "Launch via NPM" configuration, an "Attach by Process ID" configuration is also available.
+In addition to the "Launch via NPM" configuration, an "Attach by Process ID" configuration is available.
 This allows the VSCode debugger to attach to an already-running instance of the server, without the process needing to be in inspect mode.
 Simply run the server, run the debugger, and select to which node process the debugger should attach.